android10/mandrake/README.md

     "security" : "***"
 }

-2021-03-14 14:04:34.124 [main] INFO  Application - Autoreload is disabled because the development mode is off.
 2021-03-14 14:04:34.287 [main] INFO  Application - Responding at http://0.0.0.0:4000
 ```
 ## Run and setup this Project